 Listening To The Heartbeat

-Once your child has reached the 20 week plateau, it’s time to purchase a stethoscope and listen for their heartbeat.
+Once your child has reached the 20-week plateau, it’s time to purchase a stethoscope and listen to their heartbeat.
 Again, the type of stethoscope doesn’t matter much: you can get a result buying the cheapest one you can find.

 That said, more expensive ones might be a little more accurate, especially if your baby’s heartbeat is hard to find or if they like to move around a lot in your womb.

 Finding your baby’s heartbeat with a stethoscope is a very simple process, one that you can do on your own.
 While your partner can help you through this process, it is often an intimate one that mothers want to do on their own.

 However, that doesn’t mean you shouldn’t help your partner listen to your baby’s heartbeat.
 After all, it should be the pride and joy of both of you, and letting them listen helps them make a stronger connection.

 Lie down on your back in a room that is quiet, relaxing, and which has a door you can lock.
 This makes it easier for you to separate yourself from the loud outside world.
 Try to do this when you’re at home alone, to avoid excessive noise that may make the heart hard to hear.